pratibha131/WanderHome/README.md

-WanderHome
+#WanderHome

 Description
-Project Name is a full-stack web application built using the MERN stack (MongoDB, Express.js, React, and Node.js).
+WanderHome is a full-stack web application built using the MERN stack (MongoDB, Express.js, React, and Node.js).
 This project aims to provide a seamless and efficient user experience for [brief description of the project's purpose, e.g., booking vacation rentals, managing tasks, etc.].
 The application features a responsive design, robust backend services, and a user-friendly interface.

 Technologies Used
 Frontend